dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/exports.md

 - `table` (available now)
 - and `window_table`, `incremental_table`, and `file` (coming soon)

-You can define Exports in a YAML format in the same , mirroring the query interfaces used in other APIs:
+You can define Exports in a YAML format in the same file as saved queries:

 ```yaml
 saved_queries: